 Take Zmax extended release liquid (oral suspension) on an empty stomach, at least 1 hour before or 2 hours after a meal.

 To use the oral suspension single dose packet: Open the packet and pour the medicine into 2 ounces of water.
 Stir this mixture and drink all of it right away.
 Do not save for later use.
 To make sure you get the entire dose, add a little more water to the same glass, swirl gently and drink right away.

 Throw away any mixed Zmax oral suspension that has not been used within 12 hours.

 Shake the oral suspension (liquid) well just before you measure a dose.
-Measure the liquid with a special dose-measuring spoon or medicine cup.
+Measure liquid medicine with the dosing syringe provided, or with a special dose-measuring spoon or medicine cup.
 If you do not have a dose-measuring device, ask your pharmacist for one.

-Use this medication for the full prescribed length of time.
+Use this medicine for the full prescribed length of time.
 Your symptoms may improve before the infection is completely cleared.
 Skipping doses may also increase your risk of further infection that is resistant to antibiotics.
-Azithromycin will not treat a viral infection such as the common cold or flu.
+Zithromax TRI-PAK will not treat a viral infection such as the flu or a common cold.

 Store at room temperature away from moisture and heat.
 Throw away any unused liquid medicine after 10 days.

 What happens if I miss a dose?